antmaxi/deep-learning-based-recommender-systems/README.md

-# README
+# Deep Learning based Recommender Systems.

-In the data/ folder all the preprocessed data splits that we generated can be found, along with a README.
+In the data/ folder all the preprocessed data splits that we generated can be found, along with a README containing information about the datasets we used, the data preprocessing, and the data formatting.

 In the methods/ folder, all the modified codes for the selected methods are given.
 In every subfolder, a separate README can be found with the main modifications in each code as well as the instructions of how to use it.